 It’s not hard to see why dishes like soups and stews are so heartwarming in the chillier months.
 Served piping hot, they quickly warm our bodies, and our souls.
+We are talking about the best herbs for beef stew.
 They take a generous amount of time to be prepared, not something you can slap together quickly, and are therefore almost always made with great care and attention (not to mention heaps of love).

 We can’t think of a better vehicle for our treasured Herbes de Provence.
 This aromatic blend of dried herbs is beloved all over the world for its ease of use and ability to make anything it touches darn tasty!

 Let’s learn a little bit more about what makes this seasoning so special, and then we’ll dive into some stew specifics!
 This dried herbal mix hails from the Provence region of southeast France.
 There is also Herbes de Provence salt for making the perfect beef stew.

 The Lafayette Spices mix includes five herbs, each with its own distinct flavor profile and importance to the blend: Savory, Marjoram, Rosemary, Thyme, and Oregano.
 Each herb is picked at its absolute peak of flavor and slowly air dried – this process achieves a flavor and color that is second to none.

 The blend itself is considered to be one of the youngest herb mixtures in France – after staples like Bouquet Garni and Fines Herbes.
 The term has only been around since the 70’s and was popularized by Julia Child!

 The mixture itself can include many different iterations of herbs – and can be either fresh or dried.
 The blend can include thyme, marjoram, oregano, rosemary, basil, chervil, tarragon, lovage, savory, sage, bay leaf, and fennel.